Interjet/easyJetform/README.md

-exact_length[6] | The exact allowed length of the input's value required | The field is required and must have a value integer | The value of the field must be numeric only valid_email | The value of the field must be a valid email valid_url | The value of the field must be a valid URL (Strict mode) valid_url[true] | The value of the field must be a valid URL (Loose mode)
+exact_length[6] | The exact allowed length of the input's value required | The field is required and must have a value integer | The value of the field must be numeric only alpha | The value of the field must contain alphbetic characters only valid_email | The value of the field must be a valid email valid_url | The value of the field must be a valid URL (Strict mode) valid_url[true] | The value of the field must be a valid URL (Loose mode)